FIBA Europe Coaching Certificate

 The Coaches have to be nominated by the National Federations with the help of the national coaching associations.
 The nominated coaches have to be approved by FIBA Europe.

 There is a limit of app.
-60 participants per programme.
+60 participants per program.
 The registration deadline will be announced at the beginning of the year in which the program starts.
 Each National Federation has the right to register three (3) coaches, ranked by priority.
-For every Federation, the coach with the highest priority in this ranking has a guaranteed place in the FECC programme.
+For every Federation, the coach with the highest priority in this ranking has a guaranteed place in the FECC program.
 After the registration deadline has expired, open places will be given to the remaining coaches on the waiting list by FIBA Europe.

 Participation fee: none